Aletheia: What Makes RLVR For Code Verifiers Tick?: Supporting Results

 A key advantage of the \workname{} testbed is the complete separation of training and evaluation data distributions, enabling an accurate estimation of the OOD robustness of our trained verifiers.
 However, this setting differs from the practical approach: training verifiers on a mix of all anticipated scenarios to achieve the best downstream performance.
-For completeness, we present the results from training a $1.5$B model on a mixture of all our evaluation scenarios.
-Concretely, we utilized unused instances from the \weak{}-\hard{} and \sstrong{}-\easy{} buckets (i.e., instances that do not appear in the corresponding evaluation sets), and create a new adversarial dataset by perturbing \train{} using the six best modifications detailed in \cref{sec: adversarial-mods}.
-Crucially, we now apply the modifications at random rather than targeting the correct or incorrect code to avoid leaking any information about the ground truth and to train the verifier to be robust to such perturbations.
+For completeness, we present the results from training a \texttt{1.5B} model on a mixture of all our evaluation scenarios.
+Concretely, we utilized unused instances from the \weak{}-\hard{} and \sstrong{}-\easy{} buckets (i.e., instances that do not appear in the corresponding evaluation sets), and created a new adversarial dataset by perturbing \train{} using the six best modifications detailed in \cref{sec: adversarial-mods}.
+Crucially, we now apply the modifications at random rather than targeting either the correct or incorrect code, thereby avoiding information leakage about the ground truth and training the verifier to be robust to such perturbations.
 The resulting \mixed{} contains all four data distributions in equal proportions.
 We create a corresponding DPO dataset following the same procedure as in \cref{sec: detailed-hparams}, and summarize our results in \cref{tab: mixed-evals}.

-Training on a mixture of all tasks yields small performance gains for most algorithms, as compared to the results in \cref{tab: think-toggle,tab: online-toggle,tab: neg-toggle}.
-More importantly, our conclusions from the main text at the $1.5$B scale still hold.
-DPO has the worst performance at this scale, and introducing even a semi-on-policy update can recover most of the offline-online performance gap, making on-policy learning the most crucial component at this scale.
+Training on a mixture of all tasks yields small performance gains for most algorithms, as compared to the results in \cref{tab: think-toggle-merged,tab: online-toggle-merged,tab: neg-toggle-merged}.
+More importantly, our conclusions from the main text at the \texttt{1.5B} scale still hold. \texttt{DPO} performs the worst at this scale, and introducing even a semi-on-policy update can close most of the offline-online performance gap, making on-policy learning the most crucial component at this scale.